Foreclosures in Pleasanton

 Frequently Asked Questions

-What is a foreclosure and how does buying one differ from traditional home purchases? +
+What is a foreclosure and how does it differ from a short sale? +

 Can I get financing for a foreclosure property in Pleasanton? +